JackyFWong/walpyrss/README.md

 ## Dependencies
 - `feedparser` for parsing through the RSS feed
-- `beautifulsoup` for finding the image url from the RSS entry
+- `bs4` for finding the image url from the RSS entry
+- `pillow` for the Python Imaging Library
-- `feh` to set background
+- `feh` to set background (if you use feh)

 ## Notes
 - DOES NOT SORT BY NSFW POSTS.
 BE WARNED.